-Heroin is processed from morphine, a naturally occurring substance found in the seed pod of certain varieties of poppy plants.
+Heroin is made from morphine.
+Morphine is found in the seed pods of some varieties of poppy plants.
 It is a very addictive opiate.

 Although purer heroin is becoming more common, most street heroin is "cut" with one or more other substances.
-This may include antihistamines to help control the stuffy nose and watery eyes that occur when snorting heroin.
-This can also include other white powdery substances such as sugar, starch, powdered milk, quinine, or even strychnine or other poisons.
-Other drugs of abuse, such as cocaine, methamphetamine, or other narcotics may also be mixed in.
-It might be only a little heroin or even no heroin at all and that can change with each dose a person gets.
-Because heroin abusers do not know the actual strength of the drug or what substance was used to cut it, they are at risk of overdose or death.
+These may include antihistamines to help control the stuffy nose and watery eyes that occur when snorting heroin.
+These can also include other white powdery substances likes sugar, starch, powdered milk, quinine, or even strychnine or other poisons.
+Other drugs like cocaine, methamphetamine, or other narcotics may also be mixed in.
+It might be only a little heroin or even no heroin at all.
+And that can change with each dose a person gets.
+Heroin abusers don't know the actual strength of the drug or what substance was used to cut it.
+So they are at risk for overdose or death.
 Overdoses are common.
-It's easy to take a dose that had too much heroin, which can cause users to stop breathing or to suffocate in their own vomit.
+It's easy to take a dose that had too much heroin.
+This can cause users to stop breathing or to suffocate in their own vomit.

 In an addicted person, withdrawal occurs within a few hours after the last use.
 Symptoms of withdrawal can be drug craving, restlessness, muscle and bone pain, and vomiting.
-Symptoms peak between 48 and 72 hours after the last dose and last about a week.
-Symptoms can be very intense, and the addicted person may return to using again if he or she doesn't receive treatment for withdrawal symptoms and treatment intervention to help break the cycle of addiction.
+Symptoms peak between 48 and 72 hours after the last dose.
+They last about a week.
+Symptoms can be very intense.
+The addicted person may return to using again if he or she doesn't get treatment for withdrawal symptoms to help break the cycle of addiction.